International Day for the Elimination of Violence Against Women: Italy

 The latest data from the Italian Institute of Statistics point out that of the over 49,000 women who asked for help from the anti-violence centres in 2017, 64% had children, almost all of them minors, and 27% were foreign citizens.
 Of these, more than 29,000 have started their journey out of violence.

+International

+Reports from UN Women and the World Health Organization revealed that approximately 736 million women worldwide have reported experiencing sexual violence or physical abuse.

 Human Rights Day

 The date of the International Day for the Elimination of Violence Against Women also marks the start of the "16 Days of Activism" that precedes Human Rights Day on December 10 each year.

+Roses Revolution Day

+Roses Revolution, an international movement against obstetric violence founded in Spain in 2011, gave the day an additional designation as the Roses Revolution Day.
+Affected women place roses in front of hospitals and delivery rooms to protest against violence they have experienced during childbirth, including messages to physicians and midwives.
+Roses Revolution is supported by the German National Committee of UN Women.